ccbabi/mount/README.md

 # mount
-Mount the virtual node to the DOM.
+Mount HTMLElement to the DOM tree

 ## Install
 ```sh